abikesa/wildrobot/kitabo/ensi/bibliography.md

    - Twice-as-fast to be ahead
    - Parallel processing, Nvidia chips (restrict to principality)
 4. Gamified Exchanges (Supply, Economics-Finance), Xβ
-   - Iterative: Run fast-and-faster just to remain in same place
+   - Iterative, Collapsed: Run fast-and-faster just to remain in same place
    - Portfolio theory of beta, Red Queen through a looking glass
    - Weaponize, Tokenize, Monopolize supply-chain of Nvidia chips
 5. Victory & Improvement (Demand, Philosophy-Theology), r
-   - Stabile heirarchy in short run (ie twice as fast, ahead)
+   - Short: Stabile heirarchy in short run (ie twice as fast, ahead)
    - High on own supply: much wealth & peace is th'impostume that inward breaks silicon valley
    - Meanwhile, other players in principality gain from local ecosystem
    - Unveiled resentment in other principalities